adelbennaceur/adelbennaceur.github.io/content/posts/adam_vs_adamw/index.md

 ## Verifying the Difference in Practice

-We can test these implementations on a simple task to illustrate the difference.
-Consider a logistic regression on a toy binary classification dataset.
-We train the model using both optimizers with the same hyperparameters (including a weight decay factor) and compare outcomes:
+We can test these implementations on a simple classification task to illustrate the difference between **Adam** and **AdamW** optimizers.
+Consider training a 2-layer neural network on a toy binary classification dataset with nonlinear structure.
+Both optimizers are configured with the same hyperparameters, including a non-zero weight decay, allowing us to compare how they handle regularization and generalization:

-- **Setup**: 2D data points with a linearly separable pattern, small model (just weights and bias).
+- **Setup**: A synthetic 2D "moons" dataset with noise, trained using a small feedforward neural network `(2 → 32 → 2)`.

-- **Hyperparams**: learning rate = 0.05, weight decay = 0.1 for both, 1000 training iterations.
+- **Hyperparams**: `learning_rate = 0.01`, `weight_decay = 0.01` for both optimizers, `100` training epochs.

-ADDD
+We monitor and compare the **training loss curves** to observe **convergence speed** and **stability**, as well as **the decision boundaries** to assess how each optimizer generalizes over the input space.
+The results are shown in the following figures:

+{{< figure src="loss_curve.png" title="Figure 1: Training Loss Curves for Adam and AdamW." >}}
+{{< figure src="decision_boundary_adam_vs_adamw.png" title="Figure 2: Decision Boundaries for Adam and AdamW." >}}

+**Adam** tends to underperform when weight decay is applied, as it couples the weight decay term with its adaptive moment estimates, often leading to suboptimal regularization.
+In contrast, **AdamW** decouples weight decay from the gradient update, resulting in more regularized and cleaner decision boundaries.
+While both optimizers converge in terms of training loss, **AdamW** typically shows smoother, more stable convergence and superior generalization.
+This experiment illustrates why **AdamW** is commonly preferred in modern deep learning frameworks, particularly when regularization through weight decay is needed.

+You can find the code used in this experiment in the [GitHub repository](https://github.com/adelbennaceur/adam_vs_adamw).

 # Conclusion

-In summary, **Adam vs. AdamW** comes down to how weight decay is handled.
-AdamW’s decoupled weight decay has proven to be a simple yet critical improvement over Adam with L2 regularization.
-By not letting the regularization term interfere with the adaptive learning rates, AdamW provides more reliable hyperparameter tuning, often faster convergence, and better generalization​.
-The theoretical insights and empirical results from recent studies support why AdamW is now widely adopted​.
+In summary, **Adam vs. AdamW** comes down to how weight decay is handled. **AdamW**’s decoupled weight decay has proven to be a simple yet critical improvement over **Adam** with L2 regularization.
+By not letting the regularization term interfere with the adaptive learning rates, **AdamW** provides more reliable hyperparameter tuning, often faster convergence, and better generalization​.
+The theoretical insights and empirical results from recent studies support why **AdamW** is now widely adopted​.

 For practitioners, the takeaway is clear: **if you are using Adam and you need regularization, prefer AdamW (or at least ensure your optimizer separates weight decay from the momentum calculation)**.
 Implementations are straightforward, as we demonstrated, and most frameworks have this built-in.
-Meanwhile, keep an eye on newer variants like AdaBelief and RAdam, which show that there is still room to refine optimization algorithms for even better performance.
-But when in doubt, AdamW is a safe and robust choice that merges Adam’s adaptive convenience with the principled regularization of weight decay – giving you the best of both worlds in training deep neural networks.
+However, New optimizers are constantly being proposed, and their performance can vary significantly depending on the task.